ProjectZeroSlackr/ProjectZeroSlackr-SVN/base/ZeroLauncher/ReadMe from Keripo.txt

   > overclock iPod to 78MHz for smoother playback
   > source:
     http://so2.sys-techs.com/ipod/mpdmodule-src-0.4.tar.gz
+- Ncurses:
+  > provides terminfo files and enables check
+  > see ncurses in /lib for source code
 - podread:
   > ascii file handler
   > general code cleanup and modifications to